TanguyLeLoch/graalvm/README.md

 ./target/graalvm
 ```

-This command will execute the application using GraalVM, leveraging the native compilation capabilities.
+This command will execute the application as an executable file.
+It should be much more efficient than JVM.

 ## Contributing